zohrehsh2018/Secure-Routing-IoT/README.md

 ## Purpose and Usage

-This repository is intended to:
+This repository is created to:

 - Support **reproducibility** of the results reported in the associated research paper
 - Provide a **reference implementation** for researchers studying secure routing and trust management in IoT networks